stmorse/stmorse.github.io/_posts/2019-06-05-Momentum-vs-Acceleration.md

 Stated this way, we initialize with a point $$\mathbf{x}_1 = \mathbf{y}_1$$ and begin iterating at $$k=1$$.

-This statement of AGD is (in)famously opaque, and certainly gives no indication why it would give optimal convergence guarantees, although there is recent work to bridge this gap (see [this geometric argument by Bubeck et al.](bubeck) or [this primal-dual averaging interpretation by ...](...)).
+This statement of AGD is (in)famously opaque, and certainly gives no indication why it would give optimal convergence guarantees, although there is recent work to bridge this gap (see [this post by Sebastien Bubeck](https://blogs.princeton.edu/imabandit/2015/06/30/revisiting-nesterovs-acceleration/) for some references).

-The paper by [Sutskever et al.](...) shows a way to rewrite Eq. \eqref{eq:nesterov_old} in a way that illuminates its connection to classical momentum, or the "heavy ball" method --- this is Eq. \eqref{eq:ag}.
+The paper by [Sutskever et al.](http://proceedings.mlr.press/v28/sutskever13.pdf) shows a way to rewrite Eq. \eqref{eq:nesterov_old} as Eq. \eqref{eq:ag}, which illuminates its connection to classical momentum, or the "heavy ball" method.
 How do we get there?

 ## Nesterov's method: re-stated

 First we need to rewrite the coupled equations in Eq. \eqref{eq:nesterov_old}.
-Sutskever et al. reorder the steps of Nesterov's method so that the $$\mathbf{x}$$ and $$\mathbf{y}$$ are "off" by one step.
+[Sutskever et al.](http://proceedings.mlr.press/v28/sutskever13.pdf) reorder the steps of Nesterov's method so that the $$\mathbf{x}$$ and $$\mathbf{y}$$ are "off" by one step.
 As far as I can tell this is purely superficial.

 Specifically, we start with a point $$\mathbf{x}_{-1} = \mathbf{y}_0$$, and begin iterating with $$k=0$$.
 This means Eq. \eqref{eq:nesterov_old} becomes